 Energy Charge: (>1,000kWh): $0.01878 per kWh

 Your Electric Usage Explained

-Service Availability - flat rate necessary to read your meter, calculate, mail and collect each bill; provide customer service.
+Service Availability - flat rate necessary to read your meter; calculate, mail and collect each statement; and provide customer service.

 Energy Usage (kWh) - amount necessary for basic infrastructure needed to deliver electricity to your home or business, including the wires that provide your electricity and other costs necessary to operate and maintain the electric system.

-Demand Usage (kW) - amount to support additional electrical infrastructure to meet the peak demand for electricity.
+Demand Usage (kW) - amount necessary to support electrical infrastructure to meet the peak demand for electricity.

 Franchise Fee - amount paid to the City that allows LP&L to place its facilities (distribution lines and meters) in the public right-of-way.

 Tax – applicable City (1.5%), County (0.5%) and State (6.25%) tax – most residential customers are charged the city tax rate of 1.5%, while most commercial customers are charged the City, County and State tax, totaling 8.25%.

 Seasonal rate stabilization takes the guesswork out of our customers’ monthly statements by allowing LP&L to provide a predictable monthly rate.
 Rate stabilization further empowers customers to understand and reduce their monthly costs by reducing their usage.